openalpr/doc/source/getting_started.rst

   2. Login to your Axis Camera
   3. Click Setup in the top right corner
   4. Click Applications
-  5. Click the Choose File button and select the OpenALPR_Cloud_latest_mipsisa32r2el.eap file (downloaded above), then click the Upload Package button
+  5. Click the Choose File button, select OpenALPR_Cloud_latest_mipsisa32r2el.eap (downloaded above), and then click the Upload Package button
   6. Click OpenALPR Cloud and then Start (you will be prompted for your cloud.openalpr.com credentials)

 As vehicles move past the camera, the video will be sent to OpenALPR for archiving and processing.